 I am sOoO enjoying this book.
-I am hosting Chapter 2 along with my fellow Teaching Blog Addict bloggers.
+I am hosting Chapter 2.

 As a kindergarten teacher, I tried to apply the ideas Ms. Miller suggests in the terms of an emergent reader classroom.
 She describes how her class can be divided into three categories of readers: Developing Readers, Dormant Readers, and Underground Readers.

 Research suggests that developing readers actually spend 75% less time reading.
 Miller suggests that students need guidance to help them find books that would be a good fit.

 How do I find good fit books for my kindergarten students?

 |Click on the image to go to Wilbooks|

 I love Wilbooks!
 It is very difficult to find engaging books for my very emergent kiddos.
 I have tried to order books through Scholastic that are leveled, but I find they are not leveled in a consistent way.
 Wilbooks books (awkward sounding) match the leveling system that I have in my building.
 So it is simple to set a bin of books out and know my kids will find something that interests them.
 My students self-select these books several times a week.
 They take them home to practice and trade them when they are ready for a new book.

 How do you promote independent reading in your emergent reader classroom?